Peeking Behind the Curtain

 The landscape of medicine prior to 1910 did not look like anything we have today.
 As a matter of fact, it looked a lot like what we refer to today as ‘alternative’.
 Medicine in 1910 primarily embraced chiropractic, homeopathic and naturopathic philosophies, plus herbal remedies to cure the ills of the day.
 Pharmaceuticals had not been developed yet, but organic chemistry (the study of carbon compounds) had recently discovered that they could separate certain molecules from petroleum and produce many different things; including drugs.

 The Flexner Report of 1910 was a book length assessment of the Canadian and American medical systems carried out by Abraham Flexner and sponsored by the Rockefellers, the Carnegies and the AMA (American Medical Association) who had designs on changing the medical system of the day to a unified system under their control.
 Apparently, the education process for doctors up to this point was unregulated and there was a plethora of institutions teaching various ideas and techniques to anyone with an interest and enough money.
 In the eyes of those who were wanting to revamp this free-market approach to the education system, they felt it did not always comply with the mission statement of the AMA, which is to promote the art and science of medicine and the betterment of public health.
 The Flexner Report identified not only the need to regulate the education of doctors but also the opportunity to regulate how medicine was administered to the public.

 Under the guise of improving the medical system in North America the sponsors of the Flexner Report set forth on a multi-faceted approach to regulate the medical system by:

 – reducing the number and type of schools offering a medical degree.

 – increasing the minimum standards for each school to qualify as a medical school.

-– rewriting the educational process to a more science-based format.
+– rewriting the educational process to a more science-based format, which included drugs.